billdeitrick/pypco/docs/source/apitour.md

 As usual, any keyword arguments you pass to `upload()` will be passed to the PCO API as query parameters (though you typically won't need query parameters for file uploads).

-You can learn more about the `upload()` function in the [PCO module docs](#pypco.pco.PCO.upload).
+You can learn more about the `upload()` function in the [PCO module docs](pypco.html#pypco.pco.PCO.upload).

 ## Exception Handling

 Pypco provides custom exception types for error handling purposes.
-All exceptions are defined in the [exceptions](pypco.html#module-pypco.exceptions) module, and inherit from the base [PCOExceptions](#pypco.exceptions.PCOException) class.
+All exceptions are defined in the [exceptions](pypco.html#module-pypco.exceptions) module, and inherit from the base [PCOExceptions](pypco.html#pypco.exceptions.PCOException) class.

-Most of the pypco exception classes are fairly mundane, though the [PCORequestException](#pypco.exceptions.PCORequestException) class is worth a closer look.
-This exception is raised in circumstances where a connection was made to the API, but the API responds with a status code indicative of an error with your request (other than a rate limit error, as these are handled transparently as discussed below).
+Most of the pypco exception classes are fairly mundane, though the [PCORequestException](pypco.html#pypco.exceptions.PCORequestException) class is worth a closer look.
+This exception is raised in circumstances where a connection was made to the API, but the API responds with a status code indicative of an error (other than a rate limit error, as these are handled transparently as discussed below).
 To provide as much helpful diagnostic information as possible, `PCORequestException` provides three attributes with more data about the failed request: `status_code`, `message`, and `response_body`.
-You can find more details about each of these attributes in the [PCORequestException Docs](#pypco.exceptions.PCORequestException).
+You can find more details about each of these attributes in the [PCORequestException Docs](pypco.html#pypco.exceptions.PCORequestException).
 A brief example is provided below showing what sort of information each of these variables might contain when a request raises this exception:

 ```python
 # Create an invalid payload to use as an example